- Dave Mortimer

 Just $5 gets you anywhere in the park, with reserved seats in the lower half and general admission in the upper half.
 BYU does not offer as many discounts and giveaways as rival Utah, but they pop up every so often.
 During the weekend of our visit, you could earn free tickets by donating used baseball equipment.
 Ancillary ballpark costs are minimal, with free parking and reasonable food prices.

-One point for the view.
+One point of view.
 I know I write this about just about every outdoor venue in Utah, but if any park deserves bonus points for a sensational view, it’s Miller Park.
 The mountains feel as if they’re right on top of you, with the renowned Y Mountain taking center stage.

 One point for a creative meal combo.
 Hot dogs and Cracker Jack are ballpark staples often purchased separately.
 Miller Park gives you the chance to buy them together, along with a drink, in a $7 combo.